How to create a SWOT Analysis for developing a Marketing Plan

 Step 2: Weaknesses

 What does the company/product do that is not as good as the competition?
-How is this going to effect your customer's sales?
+How is this going to affect your customer's sales?

 Thought needs to be given to how you can compensate for, or overcome these issues.
 What is the cost of overcoming these issues?